 When completing the Vietnam E-Visa form you should provide details of your port of entry and your exit point.
 You will also need to provide an address in Vietnam, the address of your accommodation will suffice.
-Your passport should have a minimum validity of six months from the expected date of arrival in Vietnam and must have two blank pages.
+Your passport should have a minimum validity of 6 months from the expected date of arrival in Vietnam and must have two blank pages.

 When the E-Visa is approved, you should print a copy to present at the airport.
 With your electronic visa, you can skip the visa on arrival line and head straight to border control where the immigration officers will stamp your passport.

 Pros and Cons of the Visa-on-Arrival or Approval Letter

 The visa-on-arrival has certain advantages worth considering.
 It is available to all travelers arriving by air and there are types of duration available.
 Travelers can choose between a 30-day stay or a 60-day stay.
 American citizens can request a one-year stay visa upon arrival in Vietnam.
 The processing time takes up to two working days and the visa can be extended.

-However, there are some negative aspects about the Vietnam visa on arrival.
+However, there is a downside to the Vietnam visa on arrival.
 The total price of this type of visa is unclear.
 It is available only at five main airports in Vietnam.
 The visa-on-arrival requires more paperwork than the electronic visa.

 To obtain this visa, you need to have a digital passport photo, with the same requirements as those for the e-Visa.
 You are required to scan the passport photo page.
 You also need a debit or credit card to pay for the visa fee.